cartant/rxjs-xyz/CONTRIBUTING.md

 - Add markup content to the `index.md`.
 You might want to add only a brief description of what the package does, along with a link to the `README.md` in GitHub.

   If you do want to add more content - examples, etc. - the site supports syntax-highlighted, language-specific code snippets.

+  If you do add additional content, please refrain from adding links to sites other than GitHub and npm.
+PRs seeking to add markdown content that links to sites other than GitHub and npm will be rejected.